BIDS/repro-case-studies/case-studies/khinsen.md

 ## Are there any best practices that you'd recommend for researchers in your field?

 I'd already be happy if publishing software and data became the norm in my field.
 It's hard to recommend any more elaborate practices before the basics become standard.

-## Would you recommend any specific resources for learning more about reproducibility?